 Working within the parameters of the BIA-NE, Resource Facilitators are responsible for:

-The coordination and delivery of resources to individuals with brain injury, family members or caregivers, and professionals.
+The coordination, delivery, and documentation of information and resources provided to individuals with brain injury, family members or caregivers, and professionals.

 - Collaborate with community organizations to receive referrals and establish contact with individuals and families in need of supports.

 - Consult with the individual/family to identify concerns and needed/requested services and supports.

 - Guide individuals/families in identifying appropriate services and supports both formal and informal.